Pete-Fowler/battleship/README.md

 Cannot compare 2 arrays???
 Used JSON.stringify() on arrays in the AI adjacent shot function.

 Feel like the code could always be better organized, with more SRP and SOLID.
 The AI attack seemed especially messy.
-I would have moved the AI attack logic to a separate module, but had already written tests and did not want to rewrite everything if I didn't have to.
+I would have moved the AI attack logic to a separate module, and would have separated the AI and human branches out of a single attack function into two in the player module.

 return inside forEach does not return from overall function, only from lambda inside foreach, skipping one item. https://stackoverflow.com/questions/68322439/returnforeach-does-not-seem-to-exit-foreach